rahulchatta/Experiments/README.md

 # Intended for ...

-We assume `only one person` will update the github.
+I assume `only one person` will update the github.
 No collaboration with others.
 If you want to collaborate with others, you definitely *will need to learn your github commands*.

 # Why do I need a github